Can Humans Eat Grass In a Survival Situation?

 Indian Ricegrass

-The seeds are easily harvested from a mature plant and can be either eaten raw, made into porridge, or crushed to make flour, from which you could make several types of survival bread.
+The seeds are easily harvested from a mature plant and can be eaten raw, made into porridge, or crushed to make flour, which can then be used to make several types of survival bread.

 Nutgrass